nkreid/ValeroArm/README.md

 ![MMA](Images/MMA.png)

 # Future Directions
-All the code and fusion files are linked on the GitHub for this page at
+All the code is linked on the GitHub for this page at https://github.com/kreidpac/ValeroArm In addition, all the CAD files are available on Fusion 360 under the project title 'HAND - BBDL' If you need access to either please ask Suraj or Koby.